pvblivs/modelmapper/_includes/examples.md

 	  private String city;
 	}

-With the default (Standard) [MatchingStrategies matching strategy], `OrderDTO.street` will not match `Order.address.street` and `OrderDTO.city` will not match `Order.address.city` since the expected `address` is not present on the source side.
+With the default (Standard) [matching strategy](/configuration/#matching-strategies), `OrderDTO.street` will not match `Order.address.street` and `OrderDTO.city` will not match `Order.address.city` since the expected `address` is not present on the source side.
 To solve this we have two options:

 ### Option 1: Create a PropertyMap